syngenta/acai-docs/alc/docs/node/apigateway/request.md

 console.log(request.raw);

-// output: whatever the raw data of the body is; string, json string, xml, binary, etc
+// example output: whatever the raw data of the body is; string, json string, xml, binary, etc
 ```